Burhan-Rashid/restaurent-app-UIclone/README.md

-To see the demo of this project go to: restaurent-app-ui-clone.vercel.app
+To see the demo of this project go to: https://restaurent-app-ui-clone.vercel.app

 # Getting Started with Create React App